Auto Defects in 2018: Hazards on the Road

 Joe Lyon is a highly-rated Cincinnati recall lawyer and experienced Ohio product liability attorney, well-versed in the economic impact injuries and death have on a victim’s life and family.

 Types of Defective Auto Components

 Auto-related injuries are preventable if manufacturers and auto suppliers take the proper precautions and necessary quality control channels.
 Accidents and serious injuries are often the result of unreliable manufacturing or faulty design of an automobile.
 In these cases, automakers and auto component suppliers can be held liable for sustained injuries and deaths.
 Some common injuries include the following:

 Manufacturers may be liable for any defect that causes injury or an accident while operating a vehicle.
 Federal Motor Vehicle Safety Standards set minimum performance requirements for critical parts of vehicles that affect its safe operation, such as brakes, tires, and lighting, and also parts that protect drivers and passengers from injury, like air bags, safety belts, and child restraints.
 The U.S. Code for Motor Vehicle Safety encourages by law a vehicle that “protects the public against unreasonable risk of accidents occurring because of the design, construction, or performance of a motor vehicle, and against unreasonable risk of death or injury in an accident.”
 Auto defects may include any defect in performance, construction, a component, or material of a motor vehicle or motor vehicle equipment.

-Following a serious car accident, victims should contact an experienced lawyer to investigate.
+Following a serious car accident in Ohio, victims should contact an experienced lawyer to investigate.
 If you or a loved one has suffered an injury due to auto defects, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.